llvm/llvm-project/clang/docs/BoundsSafety.rst

 time — and it rejects code if it cannot.

-The most important contribution of ``-fbounds-safety`` is how it reduces the programmer’s annotation burden by reconciling bounds annotations at ABI boundaries with the use of implicit wide pointers (a.k.a. "fat" pointers) that carry bounds information on local variables without the need for annotations.
+The most important contribution of ``-fbounds-safety`` is how it reduces the programmer's annotation burden by reconciling bounds annotations at ABI boundaries with the use of implicit wide pointers (a.k.a. "fat" pointers) that carry bounds information on local variables without the need for annotations.
 We designed this model so that it preserves ABI compatibility with C while